Mikoli09/movies-browser/README.md

 **MoviesBrowser** is a responsive web application built using **JavaScript** and **React**, which allows users to browse, search, and explore detailed information about movies and actors.
 The application integrates with the **TMDB API** to fetch real-time data, including posters, genres, ratings, and actor biographies.

+This project was forked from an original repository worked on by multiple contributors.
+It is now my personal copy, and I am the sole maintainer working on it.

+---

+*The project's history and previous commits have been preserved.

 ## 🚀 Demo